zamoose/Elbee-Elgee/README.markdown

 * Chip Bennett's [Oenology](<http://www.chipbennett.net/themes/oenology/>)

 * [Twenty Ten](http://2010dev.wordpress.com/), the default WordPress theme prior to version 3.2, was the inspiration for the default dynamic header support

+* [BuddyPress Template Pack](<http://wordpress.org/extend/plugins/bp-template-pack/>) by Andy Peatling for a *ton* of the BuddyPress functionality and template work